The James and Gladys Kemp Lisanby Museum: A Hidden Treasure

 The JMU president’s office and the MAC combined effort in creating a display on behalf of James Madison.
 The pieces presented in the exhibit were taken by the MAC’s anthology and from the historic home of James Madison—the Montpelier Foundation.
 It is meant to outline the life of James Madison as secretary of state and as president.
 The exhibit includes land grants, a watercolor painting of Montpelier by Anne Marie Thornton created as a gift for Dolley and James Madison, Dolley Madison’s biography of James Madison, and paintings James Madison had personally commissioned for his own home.

-The Lisanby Museum was made possible by donations of Charles Alvin Lisanby, an Emmy Winning production designer, whose wife Gladys is JMU alumni.
+The Lisanby Museum was made possible by donations of Charles Alvin Lisanby, an Emmy Winning production designer, whose sister-in-law Gladys is JMU alumni.
 It features iPads with iBooks displaying characteristics and background features of most every item on display.
 A glass case on the left wall of the museum serves as an exhibit for art professors who wish their students to view pieces closely on their own time.
 The museum also holds tables and chairs for students to do work and is coffee friendly.
 It also serves as an outlet for honors Art Students to complete their theses by creating their own exhibit.

 Employee of MAC, Maggie Riggs, an Art History major with a concentration in Museum Studies notes that the Lisanby Museum “…allows students to learn at their own pace and use the information they want…this museum is about being the face of future museums.”